syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 **Solution:**

-* Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform.
+* Generate a valid license key from here [Licensed users](https://www.syncfusion.com/account/downloads) or [Trial users](https://www.syncfusion.com/account/manage-trials/downloads) for a specific version and platform or License keys can also be generated from the Claim License Key page by clicking the **"Claim License"** button click from Syncfusion licensing warning message.
+Refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/how-to-generate#Claim-License-Key) for more details.

 * In your application, register the generated license key.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/how-to-register-in-an-application) for information on registering the license key.